rmh2009/SOCC/README.md

  - A simple type checking system. (see note1)
  - Support for pointer. (see note2)
  - Supports both 32 bit and 64 bit x86 assembly (see note4).
- - Support for char and char array initialization.
+ - Support for char and char array initialization. (see note5)
+ - Support for struct. (see note6)

 Some features missing:
- - Support for struct.
  - Support for float/double.
+ - Macros
  - And more...

 Initially I read Nora's article (see the reference) on how to write a C compiler, but at the time the article stopped at implementing function calls (As of May 2020).